 This year is special for us due to appearance of absolutely incredible customers.
-NASA uses CAD Exchanger to conquer the space, Tesla leverages it to revolutionize transportation, PHILLIPS, JVC and NOKIA are shaping our day-to-day consumer electronics.
+NASA uses CAD Exchanger to conquer the space, PHILLIPS, JVC and NOKIA are shaping our day-to-day consumer electronics.
 Bright, talented startups like Visualive bring next gen CAD visualization to the Cloud with the help of CAD Exchanger SDK.
 Teams from more than 110 countries use CAD Exchanger to build our present and invent our future.
 We are thrilled to see this happening and hope that our software will continue to design breakthrough products faster.

 What comes to our own product, CAD Exchanger became noticeably better in 2018.
 During this year we rolled out 3 juicy releases with further improvements:

 - SolidWorks support